orbelgy23/Chrome-Extension---share-directly-on-facebook/README.md

 You can also share a quote you liked , from Wikipedia for example.

-Right-click on the selected text, and in the window that opens, click "share quote to facebook"
+Right-click on the selected text, and in the window that opens, click "share quote to facebook".